Office: Dale Hall Tower 423

-Her teaching and research interests include gender and women in the American West; LGBTQ history, sexuality, and reproduction; the Sunbelt; the U.S. after 1945; conservative and right-wing social movements; race and indigeneity; Indian Territory and Oklahoma.
+Her teaching and research interests include gender and women in the American West; sexuality, reproduction, and queerness; the Sunbelt; the U.S. after 1945; conservative and right-wing social movements; race and indigeneity; Indian Territory and Oklahoma.

-She is the book review editor for the Journal of Women’s History and the director of the Summer Institute for Teachers of Oklahoma History.
+She is the director of the Summer Institute for Teachers of Oklahoma History and the former book review editor for the Journal of Women’s History.
 She received a PhD from the University of Wisconsin and a MA from Utah State University, where she served as an editorial fellow for the Western Historical Quarterly.
 She received her BA from the University of Michigan.

 HIST 1493 U.S. History from 1865 to Present